Prestwood Youth & Community Action Group (PYCAG), is a voluntary organisation and registered Charity No 1068031 and a member of Action4Youth.

 PYCAG opened a drop-in Youth cafe facility for 11-16 year olds on a Friday evening, combining the Monday Club attendees with the Thursday Club catering for 7-11 year olds.
 The Friday evening drop-in Youth Cafe changed to a Monday evening 7-9pm in 2015-2016 led by Dave Rollins of AVY4C and latterly, Youth Cafe.

 Unfortunately, due to trained-up volunteers moving on and others not coming forward, the Thursday Club was unable to open for the January 2017 term.
-The Monday Youth Cafe, however, continues to prosper under the direction of Dave Rollins and Colin Veysey with additional female helpers.
+The Monday Youth Cafe for secondary school age group, however, continues to prosper under the direction of Dave Rollins and Colin Veysey with additional female helpers.

 More: Our Vision